Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Appendix A: Energy function, extension to arbitrary DAGs.

+BM is supported by an EPSRC funded PhD Studentship.
+AT is funded by a PhD studentship from the Dr. Mortimer and Theresa Sackler Foundation and the School of Engineering and Informatics at the University of Sussex.
+CLB is supported by BBRSC grant number BB/P022197/1 and by Joint Research with the National Institutes of Natural Sciences (NINS), Japan, program No. 01112005.
+AT and AKSare grateful to the Dr. Mortimer and Theresa Sackler Foundation, which supports the Sackler Centrefor Consciousness Science.
+AKS is additionally grateful to the Canadian Institute for AdvancedResearch (Azrieli Programme on Brain, Mind, and Consciousness).

-\section{Appendix A: Energy function, extension to arbitrary DAGs and the convexity of the dynamics}
+\section{Appendix A: Energy function, extension to arbitrary DAGs.}

-In this appendix we elaborate on the mathematical background of the AR algorithm.
+In this appendix, we elaborate on the mathematical background of the AR algorithm.
 We present a.)
-A candidate energy function that the dynamics appear to optimize, and discuss its limitations, b.)
-An extension of the AR algorithm to arbitrary computation graphs, which allow, in theory, for the AR algorithm to be used to perform automatic differentiation and optimisation along arbitrary programs, including modern machine learning methods, c.)
-We demonstrate that under the assumption of maintaining a memory of the original feedforward pass activations, the energy function is convex and thus the dynamics are guaranteed to converge rapidly and reliably to the global optimum, which corresponds to the correct gradients.
-To show convexity, it is necessary to first define an energy function (subsection 1), and then for convenience we extend the algorithm to arbitrary graphs (subsection 2).
-This provides a convenient formalism for understanding the convexity of the global optimisation problem in terms of the adjacency matrix.
-Finally we demonstrate the convexity of the global problem through an examination of the Hessian.
-Importantly, the MLP case considered in the paper is subsumed under the general graph formalism with an adjacency matrix which is simply an upper diagonal row of 1s.
+A candidate energy function that the dynamics appear to optimize, and discuss its limitations and b.)
+An extension of the AR algorithm to arbitrary computation graphs, which allow, in theory, for the AR algorithm to be used to perform automatic differentiation and optimisation along arbitrary programs, including modern machine learning methods.